pcawen/simple-react-webpack/README.md

 #React webpack simple test
 This project will be evolving into a more complex react app with more development and production configurations and tools using npm and webpack.

+Note:
+As the project is evolving this documentatios is becomming a mess.

 ##To create the bundle from command line
 ```sh
 webpack main.js bundle.js --module-bind 'js=babel-loader'